jonasnoki/gtcg_homework1/README.md

 This is a simple Frenet Trihedron Simulation.
 The curve is (x, x^2, x^3).

+The main implementation is at "src/client/client.ts"

+You can see it live [here](https://jonasnoki.github.io/gtcg_homework1/).

 ## Boilerplate:
 This boilerplate is supplementary to my book titled **Three.js and TypeScript** (ASIN : B09GYTKRCH)